joshday/Firestore.jl/README.md

 # Firestore

-This package provides utilities for writing Google Firestore documents with Julia using the REST API.
+This package provides utilities for reading & writing Google Firestore documents with Julia using the REST API.

 This package is unofficial and not sponsored or supported by Google.